Are You Doing Less (or More) Retirement Planning Activities than the Average Person?

 Home Equity: Many people have more wealth in their home than savings.
 It is therefore important to consider your house as part of your overall retirement plan.
 Should you downsize now and use the money to help create retirement income?
 Or, would it be better to wait and sell the home if you ever need long term care?
 The ways to tap into your home equity are endless and can mean the difference between a stressful and stress free retirement.

-The NewRetirement retirement planning calculator lets you model all of your housing options to see the impact on your overall retirement plan.
+The NewRetirement Retirement Planner lets you model all of your housing options to see the impact on your overall retirement plan.

 Get All of Your Retirement Planning Questions Answered

-The best retirement planning calculators can help you get all of the answers to all of these questions — making it easy to be far better than the average retirement planner.
+The best retirement planning calculators can help you get all of the answers to all of these questions.